Bob Beckwith, retired firefighter in famous image with Bush after 9/11, dies at 91

 “When the terrorists attacked, Bob suited back up and, like so many brave first responders, raced toward the danger to save and search for others,” Bush wrote Monday.
 “I was proud to have Bob by my side at Ground Zero days later and privileged to stay in touch with this patriot over the years.”

-The NYC firefighters union remembered Beckwith as a “man of true dignity.”
+New York City Fire Commissioner Laura Kavanagh called the famous image “both inspiring and heartbreaking” and said efforts by Beckwith and other former first responders was a “testament to their devotion” to the department.

-“Bob is one of the heroes of 9/11 who stood tall for America, New York City and all New Yorkers, he spent many hours searching for the members we lost on that fateful day in 2001,” the Uniformed Firefighters Association wrote on X, formerly Twitter, on Monday.
+“Bob is one of the heroes of 9/11 who stood tall for America, New York City and all New Yorkers,” the Uniformed Firefighters Association, a union representing NYC firefighters, wrote on X, formerly Twitter, on Monday.
+“He spent many hours searching for the members we lost on that fateful day in 2001.”

-Beckwith was 69 years old and retired for seven years following a 30-year career based at fire stations in his hometown of Queens when the attacks happened.

-Like scores of other current and former first responders, he rushed to ground zero to help with search-and-rescue efforts in the days and weeks after.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.